Nocbrave/Trading-bot/README.md

 # Trading bot

-A simple  automated trading bot that executes trades based on predefined strategies and market conditions.
+A simple  automated trading bot that executes trades based on predefined strategies and market conditions...

 __Note:__ To use the code, make sure you have the ccxt library installed.
 You can install it using the following command: